-The best way of knowing how your body works is to go where the information is listed: your genetics.
-With our ADNTRO DNA Kit, for example, you can:
+The best way to know how your body works is to go to the basis of everything, to genetics.
+With our DNA kit from DNATRO, for example, you can:

 - Know what type of sport your genetics predispose you to: strength, endurance, or flexibility sports.

-- Your natural tendency when evaluating your physical proactivity, your tendency for extreme sports, sports ability (evaluated on competitive athletes and insights that apply to your DNA), your capacity for muscle development, and aerobic capacity.
+- Your natural tendency for physical proactivity, your tendency for extreme sports, athletic ability (assessed in competitive athletes whose knowledge can be applied in the analysis of your DNA), your capacity for muscle building and aerobic capacity.

 - When it comes to sports, controlling your heartbeat can be vital.
 With the ADNTRO kit, you will know, at a genetic level, how easily your heart rate accelerates during physical activity and its ease at recovering.

-- Your genetic predisposition when it comes to muscular recovery, anterior cruciate ligament injuries, Achilles tendon injuries, and stress fractures.
+- Your genetic predisposition to muscle damage (creatine kinase, lactate dehydrogenase and muscle inflammation) and predisposition to anterior cruciate ligament injuries, Achilles tendon injuries, stress fractures and ankle injuries.

 Why types of sports performance do genes affect?